javigomez/neno/index.md

 Once you have selected your source language click next to move to next step.

+##### Step 2 Default Settings
+Here you can choose Your default Translation settings.
+When Neno discovers untranslated content on your site it will assign it to the translation method you select here.
+You can also select a second translation method; this can be useful if for example you select machine translation as the first method, and want to review the machine translations manually afterwards.These settings can easily be changed later.
+For now select the translation method you think you will use most.

 ## Components not fully compatible with Neno

 ### JReviews